"Change occurs when one becomes what he/she is, not when he/she tries to become what he is not"

 When an attachment bond becomes broken as an adult, the wounded child in you ends up internalizing the rejection or loss of the addiction (partner); the body and mind incorporates the wound of abandonment.

 You internalize every behavior and every word that our lost partner has done; has done; or said, or is saying.
-You may think back to times when your partner said you 'are weak', 'not good enough', 'undeserving', 'it's all your fault', -- and you internalize the lies which foster's the carried childhood shame ever so deeper.
+You may think back to times when your partner said you 'are weak', 'not good enough', 'undeserving', 'it's all your fault'.

 He or she (ex-partner) may be blaming you for problems and ultimate demise of the relationship- its internalized deep within as a complete reality- when in truth, it is not.
 When two dysfunctional individuals come together, both contribute to the dysfunction and failure of a relationship that is the reality.